-Lemon Bars – A classic recipe with a shortbread crust and a tart and lemony curd filling.
+A classic recipe for Lemon Bars with a shortbread crust and a tart and lemony curd filling.
 These lemon bars are luscious and totally scrumptious.

 Lemons, lemons, lemons!
 Meyer Lemons!
 When life gives you lemons you make lemon bars or lemon chicken piccata!

 I’m still working my way through all the Meyer lemons I bought.
 These lemon bars though, are so good and such a great use of those Meyer lemons.
-I have been wanting to make these bars forever and I finally made them and I’m so glad I did.
 They were totally worth it.
 If you love lemons, or lemon bars, or anything lemony, you must try these lemon bars.

-And that’s just what I did.
-One of my favorite chefs is Ina Garten, I love her cooking style and this is why I chose her recipe for lemon bars.
-I’m glad I did because these are the best lemon bars I’ve had, they’re sweet and tart and lemony, just what you want in a lemon bar.
+One of my favorite chefs is Ina Garten.
+I love her cooking style and this is why I chose her recipe for lemon bars.
+I’m glad I did because these are the best lemon bars I’ve had.
+They’re sweet, tart and lemony, just what you want in a lemon bar.

-These lemon bars start with a simple yet delicious shortbread crust, that basically requires only 3 ingredients, flour, butter and sugar.
-To make it easier to remove the bars I lined my baking pan with parchment paper and left the edges longer, so that I can easily pull it out by lifting up the parchment paper.
-Great tip and not only does it make it easier to lift out the bars, but you will also end up with a pretty clean baking pan, not much scrubbing and cleaning required.
+These lemon bars start with a simple yet delicious shortbread crust, that basically requires only 3 ingredients; flour, butter and sugar.
+To make it easier to remove the bars I lined my baking pan with parchment paper and left the edges longer.
+This ensures you can easily pull out the bars by lifting up the parchment paper.
+Great tip and not only does it make it easier to lift out the bars, but you will also end up with a pretty clean baking pan.
+Not much scrubbing and cleaning required.